minjiechen/minjiechen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: --- empowering electricity with intelligence ---
+subtitle: --- empowering energy with intelligence ---

 profile:
   align: right